 The analysis of water quality samples required per this General Order must be performed by a laboratory that has accreditation pursuant to Article 3 (commencing with section 100825) of Chapter 4 of Part 1 of Division 101 of the Health and Safety Code.
 (Water Code section 13176(a).)
 The State Water Board accredits laboratories through its Environmental Laboratory Accreditation Program (ELAP).

-2.3.5.
+2.3.4.
 Receiving Water Sampling Locations

 The Enrollee shall collect receiving water samples at the following locations.

-Sampling of Drainage Conveyance System (DCS) Flow
+Sampling of Flow in Drainage Conveyance System (DCS) Prior to Discharge